masonfulmer/Planish-Inc/README.md

 Additionally, you will need to import the .sql file for your WordPress database.
 Then upload the theme itself through the WordPress dashboard.

+# view

+If you want to see a hosted version of the site please go to https://planish-inc.com/

 # author

 Contact at mason_fulmer@yahoo.com